tale-toul/OCP4AzureIPI/README.md

 ```
 publish_api = true
 ```
 * **api_lb_ip**.- Private IP of the internal load balancer used for API access.
 This variable is not required if the API endpoint is not going to be made public.
-See above to learn how to obtain this IP.
+See [Obtaining the Load Balancers IP addresses](#obtaining-the-load-balancers-ip-addresses) to learn how to obtain this IP.

     No default value.
 ```
 api_lb_ip = "10.0.1.4"
 ```
 * **apps_lb_ip**.- Private IP of the internal load balancer used for application access.
 This variable is always required.
-See above to learn how to obtain this IP.
+See [Obtaining the Load Balancers IP addresses](#obtaining-the-load-balancers-ip-addresses) to learn how to obtain this IP.

     No default value.
 ```